-5.2 Allowability of corrections
+5.2 Allowability of correction of bibliographic data

 The sole reason for allowing correction of linguistic errors, errors of transcription and obvious mistakes is to ensure that the decision says what the Division actually intended at the time of issue.
-If the text given for grant or maintenance of the patent in amended form is not and obviously cannot be the text corresponding to the real intention of the Division (e.g. a page or a claim is missing), the text erroneously indicated can be replaced by the text on which the Division actually intended to base its decision (see T 850/95).
+If the bibliographic data referred to in the decision to grant, to maintain the patent in amended form or to limit the patent is not and obviously cannot be the bibliographic data corresponding to the real intention of the Division, the bibliographic data erroneously indicated can be corrected under Rule 140.